 The transmission $\mathcal T_{\alpha\beta} (E)$ is given by \cite{MeirWingreen1992}

-where $\mathbf G^r=\left(\mathbf G^a\right)^\dagger$ is the retarded Green's function of the full system, while $\mathbf \Gamma_\beta$ represents the decay width of the lead corresponding to the $\beta$-terminal.
+where $\mathbf G^r=\left(\mathbf G^a\right)^\dagger$ is the retarded Green's function of the full system, while $\mathbf \Gamma_\beta$ represents the decay width of the lead corresponding to the $\beta$ terminal.
 For convenience we express $\mathbf G^r$ and $\mathbf \Gamma_\beta$ in a local basis representation that renders simple expressions for the local currents.
-Here we consider a Wannier basis with the states as labelled by $\nu=(i,\ell, \sigma)$, where the corresponding wave function is centered at the lattice atom $i$ and has orbital and spin quantum numbers given by $(\ell, \sigma)$.
-In this representation, $\mathbf G^r$ has the dimension of the number of Wannier states in the central region, the dimension of $\mathbf \Gamma_\beta$ is the number of states corresponding to sites at the $\beta$-terminal-central region interface.
-The decay width reads
+Here we consider a Wannier basis with the states as labeled by $\nu=(i,\ell, \sigma)$, where the corresponding wave function is centered at the lattice atom $i$ and has orbital and spin quantum numbers given by $(\ell, \sigma)$.
+In this representation, $\mathbf G^r$ has the dimension of the number of Wannier states in the central region, while the dimension of $\mathbf \Gamma_\beta$ is the number of states corresponding to sites at the $\beta$-terminal central-region interface.
+The decay width matrix reads

 where $\mathbf \Sigma_\alpha^r$ is the retarded embedding self-energy, namely